2019 NFL Mock Draft: Giants finally land franchise QB, Patriots find Gronk's replacement

 8. Cincinnati Bengals

 Brian Burns, DE, Florida State.
-With Carlos Dunlap and Michael Johnson set to hit free agency after the season, Burns could be the next lanky, explosive pass rusher to play in Cincinnati.
+With Michael Johnson set to hit free agency after the season, Burns could be the next lanky, explosive pass rusher to play in Cincinnati alongside Carlos Dunlap, who just signed a three-year deal.

 9. Washington Redskins